Steven C. Moore, Ph.D.

 Rockville, MD 20850

-Physical Activity, Obesity, and Cancer
+Physical Activity, Obesity, and their Relationship with Health

 Moore SC, Patel AV, Matthews CE, Berrington de Gonzalez A, Park Y, Katki HA, Linet MS, Weiderpass E, Visvanathan K, Helzlsouer KJ, Thun M, Gapstur SM, Hartge P, Lee IM.
 Leisure time physical activity of moderate to vigorous intensity and mortality: a large pooled cohort analysis.
 PLoS Med.
 2012;9(11):e1001335.